moshix/nje38mvs/README.md

 ================================================

 This is Bob Polmanter's genial NJE subsystem for MVS 3.8.
-It works perfectly wiht TK4- MVS 3.8 (update 8), TK3, and Rob Prin's MVS distribution.
+It works perfectly with TK4- MVS 3.8 (update 8), TK3, and my own MVS 3.8 TK4+ distribution.
 It will not work if no RAKF is running in your MVS 3.8 distribution.

 This repo is maintained with the express permission from Bob Polmanter.